Onekamm/Onekamm/README.md

 - 👋 Hi, I’m Kam
-- 🌱 I’m currently learning Cybersecurity with Software engineering aspects thrown in to have broader knowledge
+- 🌱 I’m currently learning cybersecurity with aspects of software engineering and Devops thrown in

 - 📫 How to reach me kameronj40@gmail.com